A Provably Convergent Plug-and-Play Framework for Stochastic Bilevel Optimization

 We now introduce PnPBO, a flexible and unified framework for stochastic bilevel optimization, as outlined in Algorithm \ref{alg_framework}.
 PnPBO consists of three modules: Lines 4-6 for updating the UL variable \( x \), Lines 7-8 for updating the LL variable \( y \), and Lines 9-10 for updating the implicit variable \( z \).
 These modules operate in parallel and are independent.
 Unlike existing algorithms that rely on specific variance reduction techniques, this framework supports the independent integration of different stochastic estimators $\mathcal{A}$, $\mathcal{B}$ and $\mathcal{C}$.
 They can be either unbiased or biased.

-For the implicit variable \( z \), we apply clipping with a radius \( R \) in Line 10, where \( R \) serves as the bound for \( z^*(x) \) in Lemma \ref{Ly*}.
-In practice, since \( R \) is typically unknown, a suitable constant can be selected for implementation.
-The clipping operation ensures that $z_k$ remains within a specific range, which is crucial for the proof process.
-This technique, as described in \citep{Zhang2020Why,10614379}, is a standard technique in deep learning practices and does not introduce significant additional computation.
+For the implicit variable \( z \), we apply clipping with a radius \( R \) in Line 10, where {\( R:=C^f/\mu \)} serves as the upper bound for \(\| z^*(x) \|\) in Lemma \ref{Ly*}. {This technique has been introduced and used in bilevel optimization \citep{pmlr-v202-hu23d,dagreou2023lower} to control the implicit iterates \(z_k\), which allows the analysis to proceed without an a priori boundedness assumption on \(z\).} From a computational perspective, clipping is widely adopted in deep learning practice \citep{Zhang2020Why,10614379}, and it does not introduce significant additional computation.